Graycemuthui/Sunnyside/README.md

-# Frontend Mentor - Sunnyside agency landing page solution
+# Sunnyside agency landing page

 This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.